michaladamcichy/Unity-Easy-Tasks/README.md

   .Interpolate(opacity, 0f, 1f, () => overlay.SetOpacity(opacity)); //then change variable opacity from 0.5f back to 0f in 1s
 ```

-The other problem, with a variable, that can be changed directly by ref:
+The other problem, with a variable, that can't be changed directly by ref:

 ```
 ...